Cumeray/Notebooks-and-slides-in-Lean-Six-Sigma/README.md

 # Notebooks-and-slides-in-Lean-Six-Sigma
-pdf files with training material for Six Sigma, Lean and Production/Manufacturing topics in Process Improvement
+Sample pdf files of training material for Six Sigma, Lean and Production/Manufacturing topics in Process Improvement.
+1. OEE Brief is a sample of the course guide
+2. Capability Brief is a sample of the Power Point slides used for training.